Alend-M/338Lab4/ex6.md

 1. Compare advantages and disadvantages of arrays vs linked list (complexity of task completion)

-Arrays:
-Advantages
-- O(1) time complexity in terms of accessing elements because they are indexed.
-(Random access)
-Disadvantages
--

-Linked-lists:
-Advantages,
-Disadvantages
-- O(n) complexity to transverse, so slower than arrays
+- Linked lists take O(1) time complexity for insertion or deletion while arrays takee O(n).
+- Searching through arrays for elements is faster as it takes O(1) complexity (because it's indexed) vs O(n) for linked list.

 2. For arrays, we are interested in implementing a replace function